Table of Contents:

 - Dehydration due to fluid losses from persistent vomiting, anorexia, and/or diarrhea

-- Abnormal behavior or physical abnormalities associated with prolonged vomiting including lethargy (reluctance to move), weakness, abdominal pain, weight loss, blood in the vomit, or other unexpected physical changes.
+- Abnormal behavior or physical abnormalities associated with prolonged vomiting, like lethargy (reluctance to move), weakness, abdominal pain, weight loss, blood in the vomit, or other unexpected physical changes.
 These signs can indicate your pet is having a potentially life-threatening emergency.
-These signs can be more serious as cats age.

 - In humans, some odors can invoke nauseous sensations.
 The smell of some foods can invoke immediate drooling and nausea in some cats.
 However, this appears to be less common in animals.